On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Introduction

 \subsubsection{Euclidean-type (quantitative) rectifiability.}

 The qualitative theory of Federer-type rectifiability in metric spaces (using Lipschitz images of subsets of Euclidean spaces) \cite{MR1189747,MR1800768,MR4506771} and the already well-established quantitative theory in Euclidean space \cite{MR1113517,MR1251061} motivated the recent work by Bate, Hyde, and Schul \cite{2023arXiv230612933B}.
 This provides several equivalent characterizations of sets that are quantitatively rectifiable modelled on Euclidean spaces.
 Pivotal examples from the literature where this notion of uniform rectifiability is well-suited are low-dimensional sets in Heisenberg groups \cite{hahheisenberg,MR3678492,MR4299821,MR4375018}, and subsets of regular curves in metric spaces \cite{MR2297880,MR2337487}.
-For the case of $1$-dimensional sets in metric spaces, there is also a growing body of literature concerned with the \emph{qualitative} rectifiability theory and travelling salesman theorems \cite{2021arXiv210906753B,2020arXiv200211878B,MR3319560,MR2371434,MR3456155,MR3512421}.
+For the case of $1$-dimensional sets in metric spaces, there is also a growing body of literature concerned with the travelling salesman theorems and quantitative methods for the study of \emph{qualitatively} rectifiable sets \cite{2021arXiv210906753B,2020arXiv200211878B,MR3319560,MR2371434,MR3456155,MR3512421}.
 Li introduced and used in \cite{https://doi.org/10.1112/jlms.12582} \emph{stratified $\beta$-numbers} to characterize subsets of Carnot groups that are contained in rectifiable curves.
 Coefficients of this type certainly seem promising to study also uniform rectifiability for low-dimensional sets in Carnot groups.
 On the other hand, they are defined specifically for the setting of stratified Lie groups, while an advantage of the $\kappa$- and the $\nb$-coefficients is their versatility.
 The $\kappa$-numbers are tailored to $1$-dimensional sets, but higher-dimensional variants have been considered in \cite{MR2554164,MR3162255} for images of Lipschitz functions $f\colon[0,1]^k \to (\X,\sfd)$.
 Various coefficients related to Menger curvatures have also been used to characterize higher-dimensional (uniform) rectifiability in Euclidean spaces \cite{MR2558685,MR2848529,MR3729499,10.14321/realanalexch.46.1.0001}.
 Investigating connections between $\iota$-numbers and higher-dimensional variants of $\kappa$-numbers could be an interesting topic for future research.